Ramesh Chennithala: Leader of Opposition

-A meeting held by the Congress leaders on 29 May 2016 chose Chennithala as the Leader of Opposition of Kerala Niyamasabha.
+A meeting held by the Congress leaders on 29 May 2016 chose Ramesh Chennithala as the Leader of Opposition of Kerala Niyamasabha.
 Under his leadership the UDF emerged victorious in 2019 Indian general election by winning 19 out of 20 seats in Kerala.
 This was their biggest victory in the elections after the 1977 election.
 It was under his leadership UDF faced such a defeat in 2021 Kerala Legislative Assembly election and LDF retained power by breaking the four-decade alternative rule trend between Left Democratic Front (Kerala) and United Democratic Front (Kerala).